justiniansmithe/Cover-Letter-Site/README.md

 Hi there, and thanks for visiting my GitHub page!
 My name is Justin, and I'm a programmer with a passion for developing projects in my free time.
 Here are a few of the projects that I've been working on lately:

-    <h1>Monte Carlo Analysis</h1>
+    <b>Monte Carlo Analysis</b>
 This project was a challenging and rewarding experience for me, as I love working with statistics and data analysis.
 I used the Monte Carlo method to simulate a variety of different scenarios, and then analyzed the results to gain insights and identify patterns.
-Some of the scenarios I explored included [INSERT SPECIFIC SCENARIOS], and I was able to uncover some fascinating insights along the way.
+Using Monte Carlo simulation, I was able to generate impressive results and insights for a variety of scenarios, including Bitcoin future price forecasts, by averaging four iterations.

     <h1>Blackjack</h1>
 This project was a fun and engaging way to explore my programming skills.
 I developed a simple blackjack game using Python, and it was a great opportunity to experiment with different coding strategies and learn more about probability.